 See below for details about the 2019 PNE evening concerts.
 For more information about the PNE in general, click Pacific National Exhibition.

 2019 Night Concerts

-PNE Summer Night Concerts take place at around 8:30 each evening outdoors in the PNE Amphitheatre.
-As they are every year, they were all free with admission to the fair, although you can pay extra in advance for reserved seats.
+PNE Summer Night Concerts took place at around 8:30 each evening outdoors in the PNE Amphitheatre.
+As they are every year, they were all free with admission to the fair, although you could pay extra in advance for reserved seats.

 Below is the PNE concert lineup for 2019.